ness-lab/recombinant-reads/analysis/jimmy/log.md

 - You can't have crossovers next to each other - crossover interference
 - SDSA - gene conversion
 - [Super intense phase change link](https://www.nature.com/articles/nrm2008)

+# December 18th
+- ambiguous/unambiguous crossovers
+- different masking sizes - parameter
+- clear crossovers, gene conversions, ambiguous, complex
+- actual clear crossover: happens 70 to 100 bp away from ends

+# December 22nd
+- Instead of counting, figure out the base number that the start and end are at
+- midpoint method for self.simplify

+# December 4th
+- Update usage of filter.py, currently still says phase_change_Filter.py
+    - Probably gonna be obsolete after we make it into bash program
+- Do stuff noted in December 22nd
+- Look into setuptools to see if that's what we want to use for the command line program